-- Title I, Part A, of the Elementary and Secondary Education Act (ESEA), as reauthorized by the Every Student Succeeds Act (ESSA), requires that LEAs, conduct outreach to all parents and family members and implement programs, activities, and procedures for the involvement of parents and family members. - Such programs, activities, and procedures shall be planned and implemented with meaningful consultation with parents of participating children [ESSA § 1116(a)(1)].
+- Title I, Part A requires that LEAs conduct outreach to all parents and family members and implement programs, activities, and procedures for the involvement of parents and family members. - Such programs, activities, and procedures shall be planned and implemented with meaningful consultation with parents of participating children.

+See 20 U.S.C. § 6318(a)(1).